 also informed discounts are also being reduced by 8 basis points on its Three-Year Special Rate Saver, Extra Life of Loan and Extra Introductory Rate products for new owner occupied and investment home loan applications.

-spokesperson told Australian Broker
+A CBA spokesperson told Australian Broker

 in a statement that the changes were necessary to more stringent capital requirements.